 So why don't we apply this model to how we do science too?

 Crowdcrafting was born at a hackathon in Cape Town, South Africa in 2011.
 It is a free and open source alternative to existing citizen science platforms.
-In partnership with our key collaborators, such as CERN, United Nations (UNITAR) and the University of Geneva, we have reached out to and inspired many people to get involved with science.
+In partnership with our key collaborators, such as CERN, United Nations (UNITAR), the University of Geneva, and Open Knowledge International we have reached out to and inspired many people to get involved with science.
 And this is how we have achieved our goal of transforming citizens from scientific consumers to scientific producers.

 Crowdcrafting is a web-based service that invites volunteers to contribute to scientific projects developed by citizens, professionals or institutions that need help to solve problems, analyze data or complete challenging tasks that cant be done by machines alone, but require human intelligence.
 The platform is 100% open source - that is its software is developed and distributed freely - and 100% open-science, making scientific research accessible to everyone.